m00qek/utest/docs/how-to/mock-ubus.md

 # How to mock ubus calls

-Replace ubus IPC calls with canned responses so your tests run without a running ubus daemon.

 Declare `ubus: null` in your `utest.config.uc` `mocks` table before using any of the patterns below.
 See [How-to: Mock a module with mock.inject()](mock-inject.md) for the setup steps.

 ---